MGMT295F: Social Entrepreneurship - Business Models for Social Impact

 This course addresses technologies and platforms poised to disrupt the healthcare industry, which have the potential to alter the delivery of healthcare through improved patient value, increased cost savings or change in the practice of medicine.
 Topics include digital health, electronic medical records, personalized medicine and diagnostics, wireless sensing and remote monitoring, cloud connectivity, telemedicine, mobile health platforms, social networks, big data and predictive analytics, and bioinformatics.
 Includes representatives from venture capital and technology start-up communities.

-MGMT246A: Business and the Environment
+MGMT246A: Business Sustainability and the Environment

 This course considers major questions about the role of business in mitigating environmental degradation.
 It puts emphasis on corporate strategies that deliver value to shareholders while responding to environmental concerns.
 For example, some firms successfully adopt environmental differentiation strategies to respond to customers environmental concerns; other firms use environmental concerns as a way to generate costs savings within the business; yet other firms seek to influence government regulation in order to impose their standard on competition.
 The course examines environmental issues in each of the main areas of the MBA program: finance, marketing, operations, supply-chain management, accounting, entrepreneurship and strategy.